Contact Us

 Our first season back in rep post-pandemic!
 And a new Managing Director - Sara Young stepped into the role after nearly two decades as Director of Communications.

-American Players Theatre draws an annual audience of more than 100,000 people from around the country and has earned a national reputation for presenting theater of the highest quality.
+American Players Theatre draws an annual audience of around 100,000 people from around the country and has earned a national reputation for presenting theater of the highest quality.